Lausanne Underground Film and Music Festival: 2016: The Fifteenth Edition

-Will be held from October 19 to 23 2016 in Lausanne.
+Took place from October 19 to 23, 2016, in Lausanne.

 2015: The Fourteenth Edition

 Held from October 14 to 18 2015, it has attracted around 13'000 spectators during the five days of film screenings and four concert nights.
 Among the retrospective programs one dedicated to filmmaker Jeff Perkins presented his Movies for the Blind, a series of intensive recordings of interviews with passengers in his yellow cab from 1995 to 2002.